Andrerg01/updatecircles/README.md

 **-i** Indicates the program that you are about to pass the path of image files as inputs (can be as many as are needed).

-**-v** Indicates the program that you are about to pass the path of an svg file.
+**-V** Indicates the program that you are about to pass the path of an svg file.

 *Example:*
-`python updatecirCles.py -r -c ITMY4 -i Some/Path/ITMY4_Reference_Image_1.tiff Some/Path/ITMY4_Reference_Image_2.tiff -v Some/Other/Path/ITMY4_Reference_SVG.svg`
+`python updatecirCles.py -r -c ITMY4 -i Some/Path/ITMY4_Reference_Image_1.tiff Some/Path/ITMY4_Reference_Image_2.tiff -V Some/Other/Path/ITMY4_Reference_SVG.svg`

 The program will overlay the input images if more than one is passed.